 George Washington’s plantation home, Mount Vernon, celebrates Independence Day like none other.
 The entire event is referred to as “An American Celebration,” and includes a naturalization ceremony for new citizens, military reenactments, a wreath laying ceremony, daytime fireworks, and a concert by the National Concert Band.
 And if that’s not enough, keep in mind that cake is served.

-Stop by Waterman’s Surfside Grill for an ocean-side dinner before heading down to 24th Street near the Ocean Front Dairy Queen for multiple live musical performances.
-The Quantico Marine Corps Band’s Concert and Rock Band will play.
-Further down the boardwalk, The Deloreans will play from 7 p.m.-11 p.m.
+Head down to 24th Street near the Ocean Front Dairy Queen for multiple live musical performances.
+The Tidewater Winds, one of the country’s few professional non-profit concert bands, is set to play.
+Further down the boardwalk, the Deloreans will play from 7 p.m.-11 p.m.
 All shows are free and open to the public.
 Fireworks start at 9:30 p.m.

 Wytheville, Virginia, carries on the small-town American traditions of Fourth of July children’s parades and celebrations.
 Food, drink, bounce house, antique cars—Wytheville has it all.
-Visitors can participate in Skeeter’s Hotdog Eating Contest and, new in 2017, Olykoek’s Donut Eating Contest before heading down to Elizabeth Brown park for fireworks.
+Visitors can participate in Skeeter’s Hotdog Eating Contest before heading down to Elizabeth Brown park for fireworks.